CompGenomeLab/XR-DS-seq-Tutorial/README.md

 ### Plotting nucleotide enrichment of the reads

-Since the reads from Damage-seq and XR-seq data are expected to contain C and T nucleotides in certain positions, we plot the nucleotide enrichment in each position in reads.
-This also is used as a proof of data quality.
+Because Damage-seq and XR-seq have characteristic sequence features, plot per-position nucleotide enrichment as a quality check.

 ```R
 library(ggplot2)